rich-context-competition/rich-context-book-2019/combined_chapters/chap08.md

 ---

-# Chapter 8 - GESIS
+# Chapter 8 - Finding datasets in publications: The GESIS approach

 The contribution of GESIS to the Rich Context Competition
 =========================================================